Generation and read-out of many-body Bell correlations with a probe qubit

 As demand for quantum technologies increases, so does the need to generate and classify non-classical correlations in complex many-body systems.
 We introduce a simple and versatile method for creating and certifying entanglement and many-body Bell correlations.
 This method relies on a single qubit interacting with an $N$-qubit system.
 We demonstrate that: (i) such pairwise interaction is sufficient to induce many-body quantum correlations, and (ii) the qubit can serve as a probe to extract all information about these correlations.
 Thus, single-qubit measurements reveal multi-partite entanglement and $N$-body Bell correlations, enabling the rapid and efficient certification of non-classicality in complex systems.

-{\it Introduction.---}Significant technological advances quickly followed the development of quantum theory.
+{\it Introduction.---}Significant technological advances followed the development of quantum theory.
 The invention of semiconducting transistors paved the way for the creation of personal computers and smartphones.
 Nowadays, these devices are connected by laser pulses propagating through waveguides, creating the Internet.
 Magnetic spin resonance scanners took the medical diagnoses to the next level.
 All of this and more was developed within the framework of \textit{the First Quantum Revolution} which primarily utilizes single-body or collective non-classical effects~\cite{Aspect2024,Lambert2025}.
-The \textit{Second Quantum Revolution}~\cite{Jaeger2018} builds on engineered many-body quantum systems whose distinctive resources---quantum coherence~\cite{Streltsov2017}, quantum correlations/entanglement~\cite{ Horodecki2009, Horodecki2024} and Bell-type nonlocality~\cite{Brunner2014}---are absent in classical systems~\cite{DeChiara2018,Frerot2023,Laurell2024, Montenegro2025ManyBodyMetrology,Fazio2025OpenQMB}.
+The \textit{Second Quantum Revolution}~\cite{Jaeger2018} builds on engineered many-body systems whose distinctive resources---quantum coherence~\cite{Streltsov2017}, quantum correlations/entanglement~\cite{ Horodecki2009, Horodecki2024} and Bell-type nonlocality~\cite{Brunner2014}---are absent in classical systems~\cite{DeChiara2018,Frerot2023,Laurell2024, Montenegro2025ManyBodyMetrology,Fazio2025OpenQMB}.
 Coherence supports controlled dynamics and interference.
 Meanwhile, quantum correlations offer advantages in nonclassical information processing, facilitating tasks like unconditionally secure communication~\cite{BennettBrassard1984,Ekert1991,LoChau1999,Gisin2002,Scarani2009,Xu2020}, and sub–shot noise metrology ~\cite{Giovannetti2006QuantumMetrology,Pezze2018RMP,Degen2017QuantumSensing,Agarwal2025,Montenegro2025}.
 For these purposes, quantum correlations must be reliably generated and certified.
-The former task can be accomplished using the one-axis twisting (OAT) interaction of $N$ qubits.
-This method is useful for generating spin-squeezed states, which find application in quantum metrology~\cite{Kitagawa1993,Wineland1994,Sorensen2001,esteve2008squeezing,Gross2010Nonlinear,Riedel2010AtomChip,Leroux2010CavitySqueezing,Norcia2018CavityOAT} and many-body Bell correlations~\cite{Tura2014,Schmied2016,Aloy2019,Baccari2019,Tura2019,MullerRigat2021,Plodzien2022}.